SpartaDevTeam/Old-Sparta-Bot/README.md

 # Sparta Bot is a bot named after Sparta Gaming Discord server
+## !!!
+Warnging !!!: This repository is now archived...

 It is made by Rehatbir Singh and Jay Surana.
 You can type s!help to get the command help menu.

 ## Features